About This Program

 - The problems and communication gaps between caregivers and the school system as well as training and support in dealing with youth in foster care.

-Courageous Connection was designed to be conducted in a group setting; but has not been tested for use in a group setting.
+Courageous Connection was not designed to be conducted in a group setting, and has not been tested for use in a group setting.

 At least once per week is optimal